MAXSURF RESISTANCE

 CMC Designed 50 Foot Sailing Yacht Resistance Analysis using MAXSURF

 The only 100% accurate way of determining resistance of a vessel is to build a full-size hull and measure the actual resistance with a tow cable.
 Since this is impractical, the Naval Architect is left with having to carefully select the appropriate methods and tools to predict resistance.
-Maxsurf Resistance has a well written 71 page user manual for a reason – to guide the Naval Architect to use the tool wisely, and obtain reasonable results quickly.
+MAXSURF Resistance has a well written 71 page user manual for a reason – to guide the Naval Architect to use the tool wisely and obtain reasonable results quickly.

 cmc-new-logo